The short version

 I haven’t even touched on the scientific theories of how the brain is involved in the connection between sleep and temperature either, which goes into a whole new world of complexity.
 If you’re interested, you can read more about that in the studies I linked in the previous section.

-So, it seems like it’s missing half the picture to simply say “cool your bedroom if you want to sleep better.”
-Even if it may be true that a relatively cool bedroom feels better to sleep in, we may still need some warmth around us in the form of bedding.
+So, it seems to me like part of the picture is missing when advising people to “cool your bedroom if you want to sleep better.”
+Even if a relatively cool bedroom feels better to sleep in for many people, we may still need some warmth around us in the form of bedding.

 It might also be worth experimenting with warmth, such as showers or baths, in the period leading up to sleep rather than just hitting the AC button and hoping we can chill our way into the land of nod.